 As of 01.01.22, the Norwegian Hydrographic Service no longer runs its own survey vessel.
-The NHS is still the ship owner, but all maritime personnel has been transferred to the Institute of Marine research (HI).
-The hydrographers remain NHS employees and are responsible for the hydrographic surveys, but the actual running of the ship is now the responsibility of HI.
+The NHS is still the ship owner, but the maritime operations are now the responsibility of the Institute of Marine research (HI).
+While all maritime personnel have been transferred to the HI, the hydrographers remain NHS employees and are responsible for the hydrographic operations.
 After a short overlap period with the HI ship management department, the NHS ship management department was closed.
 Shown below is our updated organizational chart.